-During 2019, IFRS 16: Leases was adopted for the purposes of SII reporting, resulting in a £7.7m lease liability and a £7.5m right of use asset being recognised on the SII Balance Sheet.
+For Solvency II reporting, UL and Unum UK SII Group apply IFRS 16: Leases for its leased assets, resulting in a right of use asset of £5.5m and a lease liability of £5.7m being recognised on the SII Balance Sheet.

-The lease liability at 31 December 2019 (presented within other liabilities in the SII Balance Sheet) is calculated as the present value of future lease payments at 1 January 2019 less the operating lease expense (reduced for interest) in the year.
+The lease liability at 31 December 2020 (presented within other liabilities in the SII Balance Sheet) is calculated as the present value of future lease payments at 1 January 2020 less the operating lease expense (reduced for interest) in the year.
 The valuation methodology is not considered to be materially different from the market consistent valuation basis.

-The UL financial statements for the year ended 31 December 2019 continued to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the profit and loss account, and no Balance Sheet impact.
+The UL financial statements for the year ended 31 December 2020 continue to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the Profit and Loss account, and no Balance Sheet impact.